project-fifo/ensq_rpc/README.md

 * Each RPC client has a unique topic on which it receives `responses`.
 * Each request has:
  	* The encoding used.
- 	* Optionally the encoding of the body when the encoding is binary.
-	* A unique ID (generally a uuid but that is an implementation detail).
+	* A 16 byte (128 bit) unique ID  (generally a uuid but that is an implementation detail).
  	* A body that carries the request payload.
  	* An host and port of a NSQD to reply to.
  	* A topic to reply to (which equals the unique topic of the RCP client).